npnpatidar/FeedGPT/markdown_files/ThePrint.md

 Sun, 19 Nov 2023 17:16:44 +0000
 ### [Bengal people celebrate festivals together: Mamata after inaugurating Chhath Puja](https://theprint.in/india/bengal-people-celebrate-festivals-together-mamata-after-inaugurating-chhath-puja/1851251/)

-Article found but Couldn't summarize
-Kolkata, Nov 19 (PTI) West Bengal Chief Minister Mamata Banerjee on Sunday said the people of the state have a tradition of celebrating festivals of different religions together.
-Inaugurating a Chhath Puja at Takta Ghat in Kolkata, she said that her government has announced a two-day holiday for its employees on the occasion of the [&#8230;]
+West Bengal Chief Minister Mamata Banerjee has stated that the people in the state have a tradition of celebrating festivals from different religions together.
+She inaugurated a Chhath Puja at Takta Ghat in Kolkata and announced a two-day holiday for government employees, unlike the central government which grants only a one-day holiday.
+Banerjee emphasized the importance of respecting all religions and advised caution during the festival to prevent any untoward incidents.
+She virtually inaugurated Chhath Pujas at several ghats in Kolkata and neighboring districts.

 Sun, 19 Nov 2023 17:16:27 +0000
 ### [Bengal: Decomposed bodies of four of family found in flat](https://theprint.in/india/bengal-decomposed-bodies-of-four-of-family-found-in-flat/1851249/)

-Article found but Couldn't summarize
-Barasat/Kolkata (WB), Nov 19 (PTI) Decomposed bodies of four members of a family were found in their flat in West Bengal&#8217;s North 24 Parganas district on Sunday, police said.
-The deceased were identified as 52-year-old Brindaban Karmakar, a cloth merchant, his wife Debasree Karmakar, who was in her forties, their 17-year-old daughter Debaleena and eight-year-old [&#8230;]
+The decomposed bodies of four family members were discovered in their flat in West Bengal's North 24 Parganas district.
+The deceased include a 52-year-old cloth merchant, his wife in her forties, their 17-year-old daughter, and eight-year-old son.
+It is suspected that the man poisoned his family before hanging himself.
+A suicide note was found in which he claimed that his wife had an extra-marital affair.
+The police were alerted after locals noticed a foul smell coming from the apartment.
+Investigations are ongoing.

 Sun, 19 Nov 2023 17:16:13 +0000
 ### [One of our finest victories, says Gilchrist](https://theprint.in/sport/one-of-our-finest-victories-says-gilchrist/1851248/)